 Routine use of prediction equations to estimate the probability of RAD requires (1) availability of equations in easy-to-use formats, such as handheld calculators and (2) education of clinicians about the use of such predictions.

 A long-term, RCT should be conducted to compare the effect of medical management versus percutaneous transluminal renal angioplasty (PTRA) with stenting on blood pressure control, progression of kidney disease, and cardiovascular morbidity and mortality.
 Such a trial should aim to answer the questions of who is the ideal candidate for interventional therapy, and what are the benefits, if any, of an invasive approach to RAD.

-The clinical predictive index needs to be validated in a hypertensive population composed of African American, Hispanics, and native Americans as well as Caucasians.
+The clinical predictive index needs to be validated in a hypertensive population composed of African American, Hispanics, and American Indians as well as Caucasians.